Deadpoodle/BeatSaberSongUpgrader/README.md

 At which point you should be good to launch your game and they will show up

-If you find this useful, cool
+If you find this useful, cool.

 If you think the code is ugly, you should see the stuff I get paid to write :D